Early Career Mentoring Program

 We know science doesn’t happen in a bubble- if there are particular concerns, obstacles or challenges you face or have faced that are relevant to your interest in mentorship or career progression, you are welcome to include them in your application.

-We will select 10 mentees and will notify successful applicants in May.
-We will finalize the mentor pool and ask for your top preferences in May-June and you will receive your match before the meeting in Louisville in August!
+We will select and notify successful applicants in July.
+We will finalize the mentor pool and ask for your top preferences soon after and you will receive your match before the virtual meeting in August!

 Please contact the Mentorship Program Coordinator, Shelby Rinehart (email@example.com).